uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 }
 ```

 The `TamImageView` uses a function `chooseImage()` to determine what image to display depending on the current value of the `health` property.
-We use an `if-else` condition check for this to account for each possible vlue.
+We use an `if-else` condition check for this to account for each possible value.

 In `ContentView`, the `TamImageView` is called like this: